Wealth Management Near Me: 7 Questions to Help Narrow Your Search for High Net Worth Financial Planning

 If you are looking to understand how wealth management companies can help these clients improve portfolio performance, click here to read our ultimate guide on the subject.

-What are the different wealth management strategies?
+7. What are the two primary wealth management strategies?

 There are two main ways that money management firms manage finances.
 First are the firms that actively manage your investments.
 Financial advisors that take an active approach will buy and sell investments to flip securities.
 Active managers believe that by timing the market instead of buying and holding securities, they can achieve better returns.